 Our free and comprehensive search system will help you find out:

-- whether the name or logo you want to trade mark is already in use
+- whether the name or logo you want to register is already in use

 - if your new product name or logo can be protected by trade mark registration

-- similar trade marks in the market that may conflict with yours
+- similar registered trade marks in the market, or pending applications, that may conflict with yours.